 - Collect sales tax from qualifying customers.

-- Intermittently send a report of your sales tax activity in the State.
+- Intermittently send a report of your sales tax activity in the state.

 - Hand over the amount of sales tax you should have collected - regardless of whether you actually collected the right amount or not.

 If you don’t have a sales tax license, then you cannot collect sales tax.
-However, you are still responsible for paying it over to the State (out of your own pocket).
+However, you are still responsible for paying it over to the state (out of your own pocket).
 The consequences of not complying range from penalties and interest to legal action.